AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 5. feature requests (save for later, when there is time capacity and resources)
 6. invalid/spam (Action: the issue should be closed immediately)

 We do supervised learning to classify these issues.
 The output confidence percentage that the issue belonging to categories, not the category itself.
-Tag only if confidence percentage is high!
+This is known as *fuzzy classification*.[4]
+We label the issue and trigger subsequent actions only if confidence percentage is high.

 With such classifications, it is also easier to find duplicate issues.
 Pull requests can also be classified in such way (except #4).

-(The `tensorflow` GitHub repo seems to agree with these six categories, they use ['type:bug', 'type:docs-bug', 'type:performance', 'type:support', 'type:feature', 'invalid']) We also need to make a URL list of public GitHub repositories with these issue labels, and use them for training.
+The `tensorflow` GitHub repo seems to agree with these six categories, the developers named them `['type:bug', 'type:docs-bug', 'type:performance', 'type:support', 'type:feature', 'invalid']`.
+We also need to make a URL list of public GitHub repositories with these issue labels, and use them for training.

 #### Automated issue filtering
 GitHub issues, by default, are free-form and unstructured.
 Therefore, it is probable that there are unconstructive issues like questions (should read the user manual instead of posting on GitHub), spam, or even gibberish.
 On some occasions, the team is too occupied to care about feature requests.

 Sometimes, even if it is a bug report, it provides little useful information.
 For example, the version with the bug or log messages are not provided.
-How some GitHub projects tackle the issue is to limit the format of bug reports (GitHub has no restriction, but there is a GitHub feature to give users a bug template [4].
+How some GitHub projects tackle the issue is to limit the format of bug reports (GitHub has no restriction, but there is a GitHub feature to give users a bug template [5].
 This feature is used by big repositories like TensorFlow and Fastlane alongside bug triage.)

 Yet, the reporters may not follow the rules (they may delete / alter part of the template) or be familiar with the tag system as there are too many.
 Also, the workload of team members is not considered.
 GitHub does not keep track of the percentage of work allocated to individuals.